 My approach to law has been essentially the same as my approach to history.
 A legal case is basically a debate about the history of something, whether it be a crime that was ostensibly committed, a contract that was arguably breached, or an injury that was sustained.
 A case will generally turn on the choices made by the people involved in the case, why they made those choices, and whether their choices were reasonable.

 So, everything, in my view, is history and, especially, the history of people making choices.

 As a child, I hated school, was terminally bored by my classes and frequently played hooky.
 I was drawn toward teaching by a desire to help save future children from the misery that I experienced in school.
 I was attracted to history by an unconventional high school teacher who made history interesting and relevant to students by relating the choices and actions of people in the past to present-day problems.
 This is a key aspect of approaching history as people making choices.

 I grew up in Chicago and I have recently moved back to the city after living for many years in New York and New Jersey.
-I have been a life-long Cubs fan.
+I have until recently been a life-long Cubs fan.
 This experience helps explain my interest in lost causes and in reconsidering the viewpoints of the losers in history, a key element in the method of approaching history as people making choices.
 Despite the success of the Cubs in recent years, the experience of a lifetime of losing games, but keeping hope, are indelibly imprinted on my psyche.

 I published a book a few years ago entitled “Was the American Revolution a Mistake?
 Reaching Students and Reinforcing Patriotism through Teaching History as Choice” that discusses the methods that I used during my career in teaching history and helping history teachers, and presents an outline of American history as the result of people making choices.